I dunno how many people have said this to you.

 We created alter egos who were failed, 1960s pop singers called John and Mike.

 It never occurred to us that our parents might wonder.
-We just thought women dressing up as men was hilarious.
+We just thought women dressing up as men were hilarious.
 Our comedy heroes French and Saunders did it all the time.

 At age 13 we watched the iconic gay classic, The Rocky Horror Picture Show.
 We LOVED it.
 So we did a sketch about it.
 My dad was horrified.
 I was made to feel shame.
 From that moment I knew being me was going to cause some problems.